Nonparametric estimation of the dynamic range of music signals: Statistical properties of sound waves and modelling

-under the following assumptions: \begin{assumption}{\bf A1}{} The function $s(t)$ has a continuous second derivative. \end{assumption} \begin{assumption}{\bf A2}{} $\{\eps_t\}_{t \in \Z}$ is a strictly stationary and $\alpha$-mixing process with mixing coefficients $\alpha(k)$, $\ex[\eps_t]=0$, $\ex \abs{\eps_t^2}^{2+\delta} < +\Inf$, and $\sum_{k=1}^{+\Inf} \alpha^{\delta/(2+\delta)}(k)<\Inf$ for some $\delta>0$. \end{assumption} (\ref{eq:Yt}) is by no means interpretable as a Tukey-kind signal plus noise decomposition.
+\end{assumption} (\ref{eq:Yt}) is by no means interpretable as a Tukey-kind signal plus noise decomposition.
 The observable (recorded) sound wave $Y_t$ deviates from $s(t)$ because of several factors: (i) transient changes in acoustic energy; (ii) several sources of noise injected in the recording path; (iii) non-harmonic components.
 We call the process $\{\varepsilon_t\}_{t \in \Z}$ the ``{\sl stochastic sound wave}'' (SSW).
 The main difference with \cite{Serra_Smith_1990} is that in their work $\varepsilon_t$ is a white noise, and $s(t)$ is a sum of sinusoids. \cite{Serra_Smith_1990} are mainly interested in the spectral structure, hence they use $s(t)$ to study the discrete part of the spectrum.
 Moreover they are interested in simple sounds from single instruments, hence they simply assume that $\varepsilon_t$ is a white noise.
 Their assumptions are reasonable for simple sounds, but in general do not hold for complex sounds from an ensemble of instruments.

 \ref{ass:s} imposes a certain degree of smoothness for $s(\cdot)$.
 This is because we want that the stochastic term absorbs transients while $s(\cdot)$ mainly models long-term periodic (harmonic) components.
 The $\alpha$-mixing assumption allows to manage non linearity, departure from Gaussianity, and a certain slowness in the decay of the dependence structure of the SSW.
 Certainly the $\alpha$-mixing assumption \ref{ass:eps} would not be consistent with the long-memory nature of $1/f$--noise.
 However, the $1/f$--noise features disappear once the long term harmonic components are caught by $s(\cdot)$ (see discussion on the example of Figure~\ref{fig_intheflash_residuals}).
 Whereas \ref{ass:eps} allows for various stochastic structures, the restrictions on the moments and mixing coefficients are needed for technical reasons.
 Nevertheless, the existence of the fourth moment is not that strong in practice, because this would imply that the SSW has finite power variations, which is something that has to hold otherwise it would be impossible to record it.\\